Oakland's solid defeat of KC marred by A's announcer's n-word gaffe

 KUIPER GAFFE

-Glen Kuiper, who calls A's games on television, apologized during Friday night's game for what sounded like the use of the n-word during a pre-game segment.
-In that segment, Kuiper spoke of having visited the Negro Leagues Baseball Museum in Kansas City earlier in the day but the word came out sounding like "n ** ."
+In a pregame segment on NBC Sports California before the A's played the Kansas City Royals on Friday night, Kuiper talked about a trip to the museum with colleague Dallas Braden but seemingly mispronounced the word "negro," making it sound instead like a slur.

+Later in the game, Kuiper apologized on the air without getting into specifics.

-"A little bit earlier in the show, I said something -- didn't come out quite the way I wanted it to and I just wanted to apologize if it sounded different than I meant it to be said," Kuiper said on-air just before the start of the sixth inning.
+"Welcome back to Kauffman Stadium.
+I just want to ... a little bit earlier in the show, I said something, didn't come out quite the way I wanted it to," Kuiper said.
+"And I just wanted to apologize if it sounded different than I meant it to be said.
+And, like I said, I just wanted to apologize for that."

+Kuiper has been calling A's games in the Bay Area for about 20 years.
+He is the younger brother of former major leaguer and Giants announcer Duane Kuiper.

+The A's later issued a statement, calling the language used by Kuiper "unacceptable."

 ROSTER MOVES